If you wish to believe I am wise with my old age, this is my wisdom condensed. Enjoy it; the rest of me is basically rude songs and flatulence.

 Even if you have a medical certificate for your gastric condition, you still need to clean up after yourself when you puke on my carpet.

 Many people with an assortment of neurological conditions insist that basic rules of civilisation shouldn’t apply to them because their condition makes it too difficult.
 Bugger that.
 If you’re rude, insensitive, sleazy or in any other way unpleasant, you need to own it and make reparations.
 That’s not unfair; it’s just adulthood.

-Any sufficiently exaggerated satire is indistinguishable from 2020.
+Any sufficiently exaggerated satire is indistinguishable from current affairs.

 I’m sure it’s possible that there will one day be a year so awful that it makes us look back fondly to 2020, but if that’s true I’d like to drop dead of a brain tumour now, please.

 Tone policing ceases to be a sin when one applies it to oneself.

 Demanding that another person be decorously silent, rather than raucously righteous, is appallingly bad behaviour, from which trauma and oppression grows like hemlock in muddy ground.
 But “demanding” kindness and moderation of yourself is not a bad thing — even when you know you’re right.
 This is the self-care portion of the general principle “Choose Your Battles”.
 Everyone has to sleep sometime.

 Fruitbat’s Law of Geek Relativity

 No matter how important the SCA is to you personally, to the rest of the geek world you’re just cosplaying a live-action version of Magic: The Gathering.

 This is basically the Chinese Relativity Maxim (“No matter what you do, three billion Chinese probably won’t notice”) but applied specifically to the SCA, where what seems to have earth-shattering importance to us really does look like funny clothes and bonkers rules to everyone else.